 How to share a location

 To share a location you like, whether you are currently there or not, just tap and hold on any location on the map to drop a pin.
 Tap the address section at the bottom of the screen to expand it, then tap Share.
 You’ll see a pop-up list of apps you can use to share your location.
 You can also send a photo view of the place.

 How to see Street View on mobile

-How to find things nearby
+How to find nearby locations

-How to zoom one-handed
+How to zoom a map with one hand

 How to view maps offline